Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Introduction

 \section{Introduction}

 The Stochastic Series Expansion (SSE) quantum Monte Carlo (QMC) method \cite{sse1} with loop update \cite{sse2,sse-loop,sse-direct} is a very powerful method for quantum spin systems and boson systems.
-The Heisenberg model and its generalizations (e.g. $JQ$ models) are extensively simulated by this method.
-When introducing magnetic field, Sylju\r{a}sen and Sandvik propose SSE method with directed-loop update which includes the field operators into the Heisenberg interactions \cite{sse-direct}.
-They take the Heisenberg model as specific example and demonstrate the directed-loop simulations are very efficient for the full range of magnetic field (zero to the saturation point).
-When simulating the generalizations of Heisenberg model which not only contain Heisenberg interactions but also have other interactions, people in general still combine the magnetic field with Heisenberg interactions \cite{iaizzi2017,iaizzi2018,cuiyi}.
-Such treatment does work for general cases.
-However, it may not be the most efficient way and may fail for some extreme cases.
-In this paper, we argue that not only can the Heisenberg interaction be combined with the external magnetic field, other interactions can also include the magnetic field.
-The simulations may be more efficient when we put the magnetic operators into other interactions.
-What's more, we can divide the magnetic field and combine them with all types of interactions.
-We find such treatment will improve the simulations even more.
+The Heisenberg model and its generalizations (e.g. the $JQ$ models) are extensively simulated by this method.
+When introducing magnetic field, Sylju\r{a}sen and Sandvik proposed SSE method with directed-loop update which includes the field operators into the Heisenberg interactions \cite{sse-direct}.
+The Heisenberg model is taken as a specific example to demonstrate that the directed-loop simulations are very efficient for the full range of magnetic field (zero to the saturation point).
+When simulating the generalizations of the Heisenberg model which not only contain the Heisenberg interactions but also have other interactions, people in general still combine the magnetic field with the Heisenberg interactions \cite{iaizzi2017,iaizzi2018,cuiyi}.
+Such treatment does work for most cases.
+However, it is not the most efficient way for some extreme cases.
+In this paper, we argue that not only can the Heisenberg interaction be combined with the external magnetic field, but also other interactions can contain the magnetic field.
+The simulations, in some cases, are more efficient when we put the magnetic operators into other interactions.
+What's more, we can divide the magnetic field and combine them with all the types of interactions.
 In this paper, we consider the $JQ_2$ model with magnetic field as a specific example.
-We will show that the new versions of SSE method with directed loops are more efficient than that of the general SSE method.
+We present that the new versions of the SSE method with directed loops are more efficient than that of the general SSE method when $Q$ is large.